 Photography by Ben Welland

-This pharmacy’s business comes almost entirely from the dispensary, and a large portion of its customers are not mothers looking to buy formula and diapers, but recovering opiate addicts who come for tests and daily methadone treatments.
+This pharmacy’s business comes almost entirely from the dispensary, and a large portion of its customers are not mothers looking to buy formula and diapers, but recovering opioid addicts who come for tests and daily methadone treatments.